 Tutor times are broken into sections per week– one PSHE Jigsaw related topic for discussion, one practical task (for reflection, encouragement, class bonding) and one reading section as a class – to run alongside our school focus – on improving the love of, and ability to read well.

-All tutor times are for 20 minutes per day, allowing all pupils to have an opportunity to speak their views on issues around SMSC, listen to visitors, have a ‘go to’ teacher should they have concerns or worries, as well as a bonding opportunity with the members of their tutor groups.
+There is a 30 minute tutor time in the morning, allowing all pupils to have an opportunity to speak their views on issues around SMSC, listen to visitors, have a ‘go to’ teacher should they have concerns or worries, as well as a bonding opportunity with the members of their tutor groups.
 These sessions are also used for pupils to receive any important messages from their Head of Year.
+There are a further 20 minutes of reading time in the afternoon each day.

 The tutor time and assembly time will have a song theme each week – it will relate to the particular year group theme (it will be playing as pupils enter assembly and their tutor times.